 5.2 However, Regulation 7 makes it illegal as from 23 November 2012 for Single Malt Scotch Whisky to be exported from Scotland other than in a bottle labelled for retail sale.

-This regulation act put an end to the non-Scottish located Indie Bottlers opportunity to double mature, store casks and bottle Single Malt whisky in their own facilities outside Scotland.
+This regulation act put an end to the non-Scottish located Indie Bottlers opportunity to bottle Single Malt whisky in their own facilities outside Scotland.